christine-deng/3dgs-vr-unity-plants/docs/segmentation.md

 │   │...
 │...
 ```
-Here, the images are JPEG photos.
+Here, the images inside the ``input`` folder are the original JPEG photos.
+The images inside the ``image`` folder are geometrically corrected versions of the original photos.

 ## Masking
 Change the directory into where the images are stored, and run the script to create the masks.